WilldooIT/Pentaho-reports-for-OpenERP/README.md

 	$ ant launch

+For production deployment, however, it is recommended that the server be hosted in an application container.
+Instructions on how to deploy the war file on tomcat can be found [here](http://tomcat.apache.org/tomcat-6.0-doc/deployer-howto.html#Deploying_using_the_Tomcat_Manager).

+### The OpenERP module

+This module is installed like any other OpenERP module.
+Briefly:

+* Place the 'openerp_addon' folder somewhere on your filesystem that is accessible to your openerp server.
+* Update your openerp-server.conf file, and include the full path to this folder on the addons_path line.
+* Restart OpenERP and login as Administrator
+* Go to Settings -> Update Modules List and click Update
+* Click Installed Modules and search for 'pentaho'
+* Install the "Pentaho reports for OpenERP" module.

+Once this has been completed, you will still need configure the module.
+Refer to the [module description](https://github.com/WillowIT/Pentaho-reports-for-OpenERP/blob/version70/openerp_addon/pentaho_reports/__openerp__.py) for detailed instructions on how to do this.

+## Appendices

-## Integrating and Defining reports to OpenERP
+### Integrating and Defining reports to OpenERP

 The description of the OpenERP module `pentaho reports` contains an overview of creating report actions and defining and using report parameters.

-## Concurrency issue when using Email Template
+### Concurrency issue when using Email Template

 When generating a Pentaho report at the same time as parsing the email template, OpenERP might raises the following exception: